-The Countway Community Garden is in a continuous stage of evolution.
-We’d like to share this space with you as it continues to grow as a little oasis right here on campus.
-There are many ways to be involved with the Countway Community Garden.
-We hold two major events each growing season and are always looking for helping hands to tend and cultivate beds, plant seeds and assist with gardening chores.
+Our garden, like nature, is in a continuous state of evolution.
+We’d like to share this space with our community members as it continues to flourish as a little oasis right here on campus.
+There are lots of ways to get involved with the Countway Community Garden.
+We’ve typically held two major events each growing season and we’re always looking for helping hands to tend and cultivate beds, plant seeds and assist with gardening chores.
 Even if you’re not inclined to get your hands in the dirt, we also need help with logistics and planning.
 We welcome new and experienced gardeners.
 And even if you don’t have the time to join us, we invite you to celebrate the renewal of growth around you wherever you may find it.